farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 + If the database needed to be accessed by 100+ people:

-Amazon Redshift can handle up to 500 connections securely and efficiently, in that case we could share data within across AWS user accounts.
+Amazon Redshift can handle up to 500 connections securely and efficiently with live data sharing within across AWS user accounts.
 User can easily, instantly and securely query live data from a Redshift cluster with permissions.
+So we can move this database to Redshift with confidence to handle this kind of needed request.
+The cost structure should be explored as needed.